jeetpurohit/Portfolio/README.md

   npm install
   ```
 - Now the project is ready to use
-- You can check it using `npm start`, it will open the website locally on your browser.
+- You can check it using `npm run dev`, it will open the website locally on your browser.

-- credential for check live demo
+# Credential

-Username:- vivek@gmail.com
+Username:- vivek@gmail.com <br/>
 Password:- vivek@4243